nortikin/sverchok/docs/nodes/analyzer/bbox_aligned.rst

 Parameters
 ----------

-- **marge** - If bbox calculated for several meshes then its merge into one mesh.
+- **merge** - If bbox calculated for several meshes then its merge into one mesh.
 Output sockets for Matrix, Length, Width and Height has unmerged params.

 Output
 ------